sortiz98/A-Survey-of-Robotic-Swarm-Research/index.md

 ##### _Programmable Self-Disassembly for Shape Formation in Large-Scale Robot Collectives_

+The paper takes a subtractive approach for large-scale swarms to autonomously form a wide range of user-specified shapes.
+Startinng from a dense configuration, each robot determines if it is part of the desired shape; those that are not proceed to remove themselves using an external light as a guide.
+The subtractive method leads to higher reliability and improved speed.

 ##### _A Fast, Accurate, and Scalable Probabilistic Sample-Based Approach for Counting Swarm Size_

 ##### _Interplay of Two Bat Algorithm Robotic Swarms in Non-Cooperative Target Point Search_